 Mashed bananas mixed with a little bit of yogurt can become frozen banana snacks when spooned into an ice cube tray.
 For even more fun, place the banana cube inside a treat holder toy and watch that tail wag away as your pet licks and chews their way to a refreshing snack.

-Does your pup have a favourite frozen treat for those hot summer days?
+Does your pup have a fav frozen treat for those hot summer days?